keanecodes/2023-immutable-bounty/README.md

 # Immutable Passport Integration Guide

 This guide will walk you through the process of integrating Immutable Passport into your application.
-Immutable Passport is a powerful tool for blockchain-based authentication and transactions.
+It is also a bounty with stackup, which can be found [here](https://app.stackup.dev/bounty/immutable-bounty-2-immutable-passport-integration).